VMMT-204, the Only V-22 Osprey training unit in the world

 The combination of being a helicopter and aircraft at the same time makes the training to fly the Osprey a real challenge.
 Since 1999, VMMT-204 is responsible for the ‘Osprey University’.
 Their mission: provide training to both Marine and Air Force Osprey pilots, Marine crew chiefs and units in the use and maintenance of the MV-22 Osprey.
 Unprecedented advantage to warfighters In closing, this aircraft’s tiltrotor technology has revolutionized military assault support and unlike any aircraft before it, the MV-22 successfully blends the vertical flight capabilities of helicopters with the speed, range, altitude and endurance of fixed-wing transports.
 This unique combination provides an unprecedented advantage to warfighters, allowing current missions to be executed more effectively, and new missions to be accomplished that were previously unachievable on legacy platforms – this wouldn’t be possible without the training received at VMMT-204.

-You can find our full review in the December 2015 issue of Full-Stop Magazine
+Our article was published in the December 2015 issue of Full-Stop Magazine.